dunkiin/DOUBLEJUMP/README.md

 # DOUBLEJUMP - 2D Platformer Game

-A Unity-based 2D platformer featuring responsive player controls, multiple enemy types (Chicken and Rino), level completion mechanics with flag animation, and polished collision & animation workflows.
+Welcome to **DOUBLEJUMP**, a 2D Pixal Platformer game developed in Unity.
+Dodge traps, defeat enemies, and explore unique levels using your agility and timing!

 ---

-## Features
+## 💡 Features

 - Player Movement: Run, jump, fall animations with ground‑check and jump sound.